Creating a Composite Evaluator

 Hierarchical Highest True

 This function is designed for boolean evaluators with associated priority levels.
 It determines the highest consecutive “true” score across evaluators, considering their priority order rather than their listed order.
+Process:- Evaluators are first sorted by their priority (lower number indicates higher priority).

 - Starting from the highest priority, the function counts consecutive “true” results until it encounters a “false”.